What does a typical camp day look like?

 If you don't have your Zoo Society promo code to get your discount, please call the NC Zoo Society office at: 336.879.7250

-You will be refunded your entire camp registration fee if you cancel at least 2 weeks before the camp.
-If you cancel after that or fail to show for your camp, there will be no refund.
-You may only attend the camps you have registered for.
+You will be refunded your entire registration fee (minus processing fees) if you cancel at least 2 weeks before the program.
+If you cancel after that or fail to show, there will be no refund.
+You may only attend the programs you have registered for.

 Is there a camp t-shirt?